electric-eloquence/fepper-wordpress/README.md

 ### <a id="install"></a>Install
 #### System requirements
 * Unix-like or Windows OS.
-* Recommended minimum Node.js version 8.0.0.
+* Recommended minimum Node.js version 8.5.0.
-* Minimum WordPress version 4.5.

 #### Simplest way to get started
 * Download the